abumahmud/alx-low_level_programming/0x00-hello_world/README.md

-Prints the size of various types
+Print the size of various types